robmorgan/sample-node-app/README.md

-# Sample Docker App
+# Sample Node App

-This folder contains a Docker app that is meant to be used for demonstration purposes only.
+This folder contains a Dockerized Node.js app that is meant to be used for demonstration purposes only.
 You should follow the example in this code in your own apps and then remove this sample app once things are working.

-This Docker container contains a simple _"Hello World!"_ [Node.js][node_js] app.
+The app responds with a simple _"Hello World!"_.

 ## Running the app in local development